-A dedicated post-processing dialog is provided that allows the automatic extraction of the results from the track/bridge interaction analysis to a Microsoft Excel spreadsheet.
+A dedicated post-processing dialog is provided that allows the automatic extraction of the results from the track/bridge interaction analysis to an XLSX format spreadsheet.
 On start-up, if nothing is selected in Modeller, the dialog will inspect the active model to ensure that there are results present and also detect whether the UIC774-3 groups defined during the model building process are present in the Groups Treeview.
-For this reason any manual editing of the model should be kept to a minimum and the "Track 1", "Track 2", "Decks" and interaction joint groups should not be modified or renamed.
+For this reason any manual editing of the model should be kept to a minimum and the track groups (for example "Track 1", "Track 2"), deck group ("Decks") and interaction joint groups (for example "Interaction Springs - Track 1") should not be modified or renamed.

-- ☐ Filename The filename for the Microsoft Excel spreadsheet that will be created should be entered into this box.
-The filename must not have any folder structure specified as the file will be placed in the folder selected below. - ☐ Working folder / Save In If the spreadsheet is to be saved in a folder other than the current working folder then the User defined option can be selected and the required folder entered into the box or browsed for using the ... button.
+☐ Filename The filename for the XLSX format spreadsheet that will be created should be entered into this box.
+The filename must not have any folder structure specified as the file will be placed in the folder selected below.

+Working folder / Save In If the spreadsheet is to be saved in a folder other than the current working folder then the User defined option can be selected and the required folder entered into the box or browsed for using the button.

-- □ Output control The output from the post-processor can be customised.
-By default all output for all tracks and all Train Loading Groups/positions in the analyses are output to the Microsoft Excel spreadsheet with charts.
-For very large analyses this can not only take time but it can also exceed the memory limits and cause issues within Microsoft Excel itself in some circumstances.
+- Output control The output from the post-processor can be customised.
+By default all output for all tracks and all Train Loading Groups/positions in the analyses are output to the spreadsheet with charts.
+For very large analyses this can not only take time, but it can also exceed the memory limits.
 The Included model extent allows the selection of the tracks / Train Loading Groups / track extent to be controlled for the post-processing.
-Further options are also included to control the generation of the envelopes / peak result tables and allow control over the creation of individual charts within the post-processing. - ☐ After clicking OK the software will perform the requested post-processing and generate a Microsoft Excel spreadsheet in the chosen output folder.
+Further options are also included to control the generation of the envelopes / peak result tables and the generation of individual charts within the post-processing. - ☐ After clicking OK the software will perform the requested post-processing and generate a XLSX format spreadsheet in the chosen output folder.